arbergmann/arbergmann/README.md

 ### Hi there 👋

 I'm Allie.
-I am a self-motivated and results-oriented recent data scientist with 6 years of data science and data analytics experience in the algorithmic trading, business development, and business intelligence space.
+I am a self-motivated and results-oriented data scientist with 6+ years of data science and data analytics experience in the AI, algorithmic trading, and business intelligence space.
 I have experience with large data sets (1PB+) and developing data-driven insights for early-stage fintech and Fortune 500 companies.

-- 🔭 I’m currently working on automated Python trading applications with an emphasis on US equities and cryptocurrencies.
+- 🔭 I’m currently working on AI/CV applications in the retail space, and automated Python trading applications with an emphasis on US equities and cryptocurrencies.
 - 🌱 Currently studying reinforcement learning applications for alpha hunting in the statistical arbitrage space.
 - 📫 How to reach me: 11arbergmann@gmail.com
 - ⚡ Fun fact: If I'm not here, you can probably find me somewhere in VR.